Lifetime ISAs (LISAs) explained

 If you’re planning to save for a deposit to buy your first home (or you think there’s a chance you might in the future), a lifetime ISA may be a good option.
 However, as we touched upon above, there are a few conditions you’ll need to meet.

-To use your lifetime ISA savings and bonus to buy a home, you must have never owned a property in the UK or overseas before.
+To use your lifetime ISA to buy a house or other property, you must have never owned a property in the UK or overseas before.
 This includes owning a property (or a share of one) that you inherited, even if you never lived there.
 Crucially, you should be buying a residential property that you intend to live in, so you can’t purchase a property with the intention of renting it out straight away.
 As the lifetime ISA is designed to help people buy their first home, you’ll also need to purchase the property with a residential mortgage – cash buyers or those with a buy-to-let mortgage aren’t eligible.

-Price is another consideration.
+Price is another consideration when it comes to the lifetime ISA for first-time buyers.
 To use your lifetime ISA savings and bonus towards your property purchase, the property should cost £450,000 or less.
 Alternatively, you can use your lifetime ISA to buy land for a self-build property, providing the purchase meets all the other criteria.
 You can also use the money in conjunction with other government schemes such as shared ownership, Help to Buy loans and Right to Buy.

 If you’re considering a lifetime ISA, bear in mind that your account will need to be open for at least 12 months before you can use the funds (and government bonus) to buy a property.
-So if you intend to purchase a property within a year, you’ll have to look at alternative savings options (more on this later).
-On the plus side, if you’re buying a property with another first-time buyer (e.g your spouse, partner etc), you can both open a lifetime ISA, effectively doubling the government bonus.
+So, if you intend to purchase a property within a year, you might like to look at alternative savings options.
+On the plus side, if you’re buying a property with another first-time buyer (e.g. your spouse, partner etc), you can both open a lifetime ISA, effectively doubling the government bonus.

 Saving for retirement with a lifetime ISA